Now Reading

 Candlepower is a unit of measurement for luminous intensity.
 It expresses levels of light intensity relative to the light emitted by a candle of specific size and constituents.

 The historical candlepower is equal to 1.02 candelas.
 In modern usage, candlepower is sometimes used as a synonym for candela.
+A fixture that emits one candela of light will produce approximately one lumen of light if the fixture uses a beam spread of 65 degrees.

 Accounting for Personal Taste